Codecademy/ugc/content/christine_belzie/create-a-url-using-slugs.md

 Creating a URL slug for your content can sometimes very be time consuming, so we suggest using a tool like [slugify.online](https://slugify.online/)  to help you finish quickly:

 1. Type your content's title in the textbox titled **INPUT STRING**.
-Make sure that the **Separate with a dask(-) option is highlighted.
+Make sure that the **Separate with a dash (-) option is highlighted.

 ![Step 1 of URL slug](https://github.com/rupali-codes/LinksHub/assets/105683440/99d288f1-bb6c-4a19-91bc-87aaf2831de6)

 2. Click on **Slugify(Generate Slug)**